-A recent survey conducted in the United States found that 8 out of 10 employees are stressed at work.
-Take time to truly reflect on that; 80% of the American workforce is having trouble finding constant happiness within their current workplace.
+A recent survey found that 8 out of 10 employees are stressed at work.
+Take time to truly reflect on that; 80% of the workforce is having trouble finding constant happiness within their current workplace.
 It’s shocking to think that the majority of people will have worked from college on to obtain a career within their industry, only to feel dissatisfied when they reach their desired position.

 Using game dynamics, companies will be able to motivate their employees.
 More importantly, employees will be able to have some fun at work.
 That being said, gamification will be able to influence workplaces in a variety of ways.
 Here are a few:

 No surprise here, when people play games, they find themselves having fun.
 Now, if a company were to apply game dynamics to certain aspects of an employee’s job…what do you think will happen?
 That’s right, they’ll have fun doing their job.
 Gamified work apps will have the ability to motivate people to have a lot of fun doing the jobs that they’ve grown accustomed to.

 An excellent small-scale example would be a story that I heard from one of the speakers at the gamification summit in San Francisco this past year.
 The speaker shared a story of how he applied a game dynamic at his first job at a restaurant.
 He and his colleague would race to see who could wash the most dishes in a set amount of time.
 The winner would buy drinks that night.
 So they’d keep tabs throughout the night and speed through their work.

 It’s a very simple (boring) task really, but they treated plates as their point system and drinks as their reward.
 Through this, they were able to do their job more efficiently, and they eventually got praised by their management for being hard workers…when in actuality they were two young men just having fun.
 So, although I may not have the numbers to back this (yet), I do believe that if employees are having fun at their job (especially while getting recognised), the work environment will naturally be less stressful.